By Mark Nakamoto

-Seventy-one percent of Americans are overweight or obese.
-The problem has become so epidemic that Congress funded the Centers for Disease Control and Prevention to begin state nutrition education programs, and the federal government issued guidelines on the identification and treatment of overweight and obesity using various weight loss techniques.
+More than 71 percent of American adults are overweight or obese.
+The problem is so epidemic that Congress funded the Centers for Disease Control and Prevention to begin state nutrition education programs, and the federal government issued guidelines on the identification and treatment of overweight and obesity using various weight loss techniques.

-Weight loss is almost always recommended to overweight individuals when they are diagnosed with diabetes, because losing just 5% to 10% of one’s body weight can help insulin to work better, resulting in lower blood glucose levels.
-In addition, being overweight is a known risk factor for developing other health problems such as sleep apnea, cardiovascular disease, and osteoarthritis; losing weight can reduce those risks.
+Weight loss is almost always recommended to overweight individuals when they are diagnosed with diabetes, because losing just 5 percent to 10 percent of one’s body weight can help insulin to work better, resulting in lower blood glucose levels.
+In addition, being overweight is a known risk factor for developing other health problems such as sleep apnea, cardiovascular disease and osteoarthritis; losing weight can reduce those risks.

 The formula for weight loss is simple: Energy expenditure must exceed energy intake.
 The calories you burn in activity and in maintaining basic bodily functions must exceed the calories you consume as food.
 While the formula is simple, however, putting it into practice generally requires hard work.